Subchapter III. Criminal Process.

 (b1) (For effective date, see note) Approval by District Attorney; school personnel. - Notwithstanding any other provision of law, no warrant for arrest, order for arrest, criminal summons, or other criminal process shall be issued by a magistrate against a school employee, as defined in G.S.
 14-33(c)(6), for an offense that occurred while the school employee was in the process of discharging his or her duties of employment, without the prior written approval of the district attorney or the district attorney's designee.
 For purposes of this subsection, the term "district attorney" means the person elected to the office of district attorney.
 This subsection does not apply if the offense is a traffic offense or if the offense occurred in the presence of a sworn law enforcement officer.
 The district attorney may decline to accept the authority set forth in this subsection; in such case, the procedure and review authority shall be as set forth in subsection (b2) of this section.

-(b2) (For effective date, see note) Magistrate review; school personnel. - A district attorney may decline the authority provided under subsection (b1) of this section by transmitting a letter so indicating to the chief district court judge.
-Upon receipt of a letter from the district attorney declining the authority provided in subsection (b1) of this section, the chief district court judge shall appoint a magistrate or magistrates to review any application for a warrant for arrest, order for arrest, criminal summons, or other criminal process against a school employee, as defined in G.S.
+(b2) (For effective date, see note) Magistrate review; school personnel. - A district attorney may decline the authority provided under subsection (b1) of this section by filing a letter so indicating with the clerk of superior court.
+The district attorney shall provide a copy of the filed letter to the chief district court judge.
+Upon receipt of the letter from the district attorney, the chief district court judge shall appoint a magistrate or magistrates to review any application for a warrant for arrest, order for arrest, criminal summons, or other criminal process against a school employee, as defined in G.S.
 14-33(c)(6), where the allegation is that the school employee committed a misdemeanor offense while discharging his or her duties of employment.
 The failure to comply with any of the requirements in this subsection shall not affect the validity of any warrant, order, summons, or other criminal process.
 The following exceptions apply to the requirements in this subsection:

 (1) The offense is a traffic offense.